FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 * We would end up learning something.
 * Our outcome would have been something tangible, and more than just an idea.

-Given these _constraints_, I knew in the back of my mind that Global impact was the most appealing to me to break out of what I usually do, and that the Train category would have been a stretch given out skillset and the time at our disposal.
+Given these _constraints_, I knew in the back of my mind that Global impact was the most appealing to me to break out of what I usually do, and that the Train category would have been a stretch given our skillset and the time at our disposal.

 ## The idea

-As the hackaton started, we started brainstorming ideas.
+As the hackaton kicked off, we brainstormed ideas for a good chunk of the first half day.
 Fabrizio had a great take in keeping everything very, **very**, high level; yet at the same time for each proposal, we would ask ourselves:

 * Is this something that we would be proud of?
 * What's the impact of it?